kahneraja/blog/_posts/2015-12-20-why-i-moved-to-jekyll-after-loving-wordpress-for-more-than-10-years.md

 > "Why pay computer power for a blog?"

-## What?
-You have a database?

-Yeh.
+## No computation, No Database.

 Mysql and PHP just freaks me out.

-## No computation, No Database.

 > "Server side rendering has basically been pushed out of the way."